open-data/opengov/html/modules/contrib/simple_sitemap/README.md

  * Drupal: https://www.drupal.org/u/gbyte
  * Homepage: https://gbyte.dev/

+The module generates standard-compliant hreflang XML sitemaps to enhance your site's SEO, notifies search engines of website changes via IndexNow and sitemap ping protocols, and provides a framework for developing other sitemap types.

-The module generates multilingual XML sitemaps which adhere to Google's new hreflang standard.
+The multilingual XML sitemaps adhere to Google's new hreflang standard.
 Out of the box the sitemaps index most of Drupal's content entity types including:

  * nodes
  * taxonomy terms